core-wg/oscore/draft-ietf-core-object-security.md

 ### Class I Options {#class-i}

 A Class I option is an outer option and hence visible in the options part of the OSCOAP message.
 Unless otherwise specified, Class I options SHALL be integrity protected between the endpoints, see ({{AAD}}).
-The sending endpoint SHALL encode the Class I options in the OSCOAP message as described in {{options-in-protected}}.
+The sending endpoint SHALL encode the Class I options in the OSCOAP message as described in {{outer-options}}.

 ### Class U Options {#class-u}

 Options in Class U have outer values and are used to support proxy operations.
-Unless otherwise specified, the sending endpoint SHALL encode the Class U options in the options part of the OSCOAP message as described in {{options-in-protected}}.
+Unless otherwise specified, the sending endpoint SHALL encode the Class U options in the options part of the OSCOAP message as described in {{outer-options}}.

 #### Uri-Host, Uri-Port, and Proxy-Scheme